Skip to content

 Cake supports autoscaling strategies via pre-configured integrations with open-source components like Karpenter and Horizontal Pod Autoscalers (HPAs).
 These tools can detect idle resources, right-size workloads, and even route traffic more efficiently—all without manual intervention.
 By automating the scaling process, you ensure you’re only paying for what you need, exactly when you need it.

-Keys to successful AI cost management
+AI cost management best practices

 Getting your AI costs under control is less about pinching pennies and more about building a smart, sustainable framework for your projects.
 When you have the right practices in place, you can stop reacting to surprise bills and start proactively managing your spend.
 It’s about creating a system where efficiency is built-in from the start.
 Think of it as laying a strong foundation—it ensures that as your AI initiatives grow, your costs remain predictable and your ROI stays on track.
 This approach moves you from simply using AI to using it intelligently, ensuring every dollar contributes directly to your business goals.
 Here are five key areas to focus on to make that happen.

-Maintain high-quality data
+Start with high-quality data

 The old saying "garbage in, garbage out" is especially true for AI.
 The quality of your data directly impacts the accuracy of your models and, consequently, your costs.
 When your AI has clean, relevant, and well-structured data to work with, it can operate more efficiently.
 As experts at Project Control Academy note, AI analyzes this data to pinpoint cost drivers and resource usage patterns.
 Poor data leads to flawed insights, wasted compute cycles, and models that need constant, expensive retraining.
 Investing time in data cleansing and preparation upfront will save you significant money and headaches down the line.
 It’s the most fundamental step toward cost-effective AI.